History of Vietnam: Neolithic

+Way of life

 Situated on the southeast edge of monsoon Asia, much of ancient Vietnam enjoyed a combination of high rainfall, humidity, heat, favorable winds, and fertile soil.
 These natural sources combined to generate an unusually prolific growth of rice and other plants and wildlife.
 This region's agricultural villages held well over 90 percent of the population.
 The high volume of rainy season water required villagers to concentrate their labor in managing floods, transplanting rice, and harvesting.
 These activities produced a cohesive village life with a religion in which one of the core values was the desire to live in harmony with nature and with other people.
-The way of life, centered in harmony, featured many enjoyable aspects that the people held beloved.
-Example included people not needing many material things, enjoyment of music and poetry, and living in harmony with nature.
+The way of life, centered in harmony, featured many enjoyable aspects that the people held beloved, typified by not needing many material things, the enjoyment of music and poetry, and living in harmony with nature.

 Fishing and hunting supplemented the main rice crop.
 Arrowheads and spears were dipped in poison to kill larger animals such as elephants.
 Betel nuts were widely chewed and the lower classes rarely wore clothing more substantial than a loincloth.
 Every spring, a fertility festival was held which featured huge parties and sexual abandon.